Last Updated on March 6, 2023

 Located in Alsace (Eastern France), this 12th-century castle is rich in history.
 Entering through its main gate, you’ll find yourself teleported right into the Middle Ages and its lifestyle.
 The Haut-Koenigsbourg Castle is the perfect example of a Germanic fortified castle.
 It has been well restored, is fully furnished, and the view of the valley from there is amazing.

-If you’re in the area, check out Metz, a lesser-known French city with a touch of German culture.
+If you’re in the area, check out Metz, a lesser-known French city with a touch of German culture or some cute Alsatian villages.

 The castle is open every day from 9:15 am to 6 pm during high season (check out their full schedule here).
 The entrance fee is €9 and is free for children under 6.
 There’s a shuttle bus to the castle from the railway station of Sélesta.